AuthentiqID/authentiq-docs/docs/integration.md

 End-to-end encryption of user information | Soon | No | No Authentiq Connect Provider needs to be trusted by client | No | Yes | Yes Authentiq Connect Provider needs to persist user information | No | Depends | Yes

-## Obtaining a Client ID

-Whether or not your integration is going to be native or third-party, you will need to [register your application](clients.md) with an Authentiq Connect Provider and obtain a unique client identifier.
-Use the `client_id` in your preferred OAuth 2.0 client library, or when customizing your native Authentiq Connect snippet below.

 # Native SDK